-It’s end of year and your company’s bottom line looks bleak or, worse yet, seesaws between black and red.
-But, how to right the ship?
 Departments with obvious connections to profitability, such as sales and finance, often land in the spotlight for review right away.
-However, the underlying performance of all these departments hinges on the people within them, making effective human resources practices a critical component to improving your bottom line.
+But the underlying performance of all these departments hinges on the people within them.
+That means effective human resources practices are a critical component to improving your bottom line.

 Business Knowledge and Talent Management